 Place a Hold Using the Website or App

 Patrons can visit the Library’s catalog online or use the MyLibrary!
 App to place an item on hold.
 The patron will search the catalog for the desired item and then click the Place Hold button displayed on the screen.
-A patron placing an item on hold will need to designate if they would like to pick the item up at the Library or on the Bookmobile.
+A patron placing an item on hold will need to designate if they would like to pick the item up at the Main Library, Drive-Up, or on the Bookmobile.
 Patrons placing items on hold using the online catalog will also need their library card number and Password.
 Patrons without this information can visit the Circulation Desk for assistance.

 Place a Hold by Phone or In Person